PennLINC/PennLINC.github.io/docs/Tutorials/curating_asl.md

 #### `BackgroundSuppression`

-For most studies at Penn, we set `BackgroundSuppression` to `True`.
+Background suppression is important; generally, if you *do not* have an M0 image (see below), set `BackgroundSuppression` to `True`.
+But check with your MR physicist on what's the best setting here.

 #### `M0Type`

+An M0 image is used as a reference image and to estimate the equilibrium magnetization (M0) of blood.
+If an M0 scan is not provided, the average of the control images is used as the reference (while checking for background suppression).

-The M0 scan is similar to a fieldmap; it's used for correcting the image quality.
-It's optional, and if included can be taken as a separate image or can be the first image in the ASL time series.
+The field is therefore dependent on your scan sequence; if M0 is included it can be taken as a separate image or can be the first image in the ASL time series.
 If you don't know, view the DICOM in Flywheel or your image viewer of choice -- the M0 image has higher intensity and contrast compared to the rest of the time series.

 Once you know, simply use one of the following in the JSON sidecar: `Separate`, meaning you have a separate M0 nifti; `Included`, meaning it's one of the volumes in the ASL time series; or `Absent`, if you have no M0 scan.

-If you *do* have an M0 scan, then you also need to provide a field called `M0Estimate`.
-It's a plain integer, whose location is ToBeDetermined.

 #### `TotalAcquiredPairs`